luistorresr/policy_impact_health/README.md

-# The impact of legislation on employee well-being: Data and analysis of 35 European Countries.
+# The impact of legislation on employee well-being: Data and analysis of work-related stress for 35 European Countries.

 This is the data and analysis for the paper: